We're used to hearing about inventions or discoveries made by men.

 14. Spread spectrum technology was invented by Hedy Lamarr

 Hedy Lamarr was an American film actress who went on to invent Spread Spectrum Technology.
-After Lamarr emigrated to the United States from Austria, she had a very successful film career, and also became a pioneer in wireless communications.
+After Lamarr emigrated to the United States from Austria, she had a very successful film career, and she also became a pioneer in wireless communications.

 During World War II, Lamarr learned that radio-controlled torpedoes could be easily jammed so that they veered off course.
 She conceived of the idea of creating a frequency-hopping signal to prevent jamming.
 Along with her friend, pianist George Antheil, she developed a device.